Common good: Machiavelli

+During the 15th and 16th centuries, the common good was one of several important themes of political thought in Renaissance Florence.
+The thought goes back to Thomas Aquinas theory of common good being widespread in whole premodern Europe.
+In a later work, Niccolò Machiavelli speaks of the bene commune or comune utilità, which refers to the general well-being of a community as a whole.
+In the dedicatory letter in the Discourses on Livy, Machiavelli states that he has a desire to act for the "common benefit of everyone".
+Machiavelli's common good is viewed by some scholars as not as "common", as he frequently states that the end of republics is to crush and weaken their neighbors.
+Rulers of principalities can also arrive at a common good without specifically aiming for it, for their power rests on actions which many people benefit.
+Machiavelli however does not mention the term at all in Il Principe.
+Leo Strauss claims that the highest form of common good is not the political ideal, but the truth "about man and society".
+The "Cambridge School" of interpretation holds Machiavelli to be a civic humanist and classical republican who viewed that the highest quality of republican virtue is self-sacrifice for the common good.
+Though some scholars assert that Machiavelli has a radically modern view of republics, accepting and unleashing the self interest of those who rule.

 Jean-Jacques Rousseau

 In Jean-Jacques Rousseau's The Social Contract, composed in the mid-18th century, Rousseau argues that society can function only to the extent that individuals have interests in common, and that the end goal of any state is the realization of the common good.
 He further posits that the common good can be identified and implemented only by heeding the general will of a political community, specifically as expressed by that community's sovereign.
 Rousseau maintains that the general will always tends toward the common good, though he concedes that democratic deliberations of individuals will not always express the general will.
 Furthermore, Rousseau distinguished between the general will and the will of all, stressing that while the latter is simply the sum total of each individual's desires, the former is the "one will which is directed towards their common preservation and general well-being."
 Political authority, to Rousseau, should be understood as legitimate only if it exists according to the general will and toward the common good.
 The pursuit of the common good, then, enables the state to act as a moral community.